MK2112/guardian-sync/README.md

 ### Tests

-Run the tests with:
 ```bash
 pytest ./tests/
 ```

-### Example Workflow

-- Add a file to `secure_files/`
-  - guardian-sync encrypts it to `encrypted_files/filename.gpg`.
-- Sync `encrypted_files/filename.gpg` to another device
-  - guardian-sync decrypts it back to `secure_files/filename`.

 It is *recommended* to use a strong, unique passphrase for your key.
 If you specify your passphrase in the config file, *which is not recommended*, ensure the file is properly secured.
-Only you should know your passphrase and private key
+Only you should be in posession of your passphrase and private key

 ## License